skypjack/entt/README.md

 ## Performance

-The proposed entity-component system is incredibly fast to iterate entities and components, this is a fact.
-Some compilers make a lot of optimizations because of how `EnTT` works, some others aren't that good.
-In general, if we consider real world cases, `EnTT` is somewhere between a bit and much faster than many of the other solutions around, although I couldn't check them all for obvious reasons.
+For what it's worth, you'll **never** see me trying to make other projects look bad or make dubious comparisons just to make this library seem cooler.<br/>
+I leave this activity to others, if they enjoy it (and it seems that some people actually like it).
+I prefer to make better use of my time.

 If you are interested, you can compile the `benchmark` test in release mode (to enable compiler optimizations, otherwise it would make little sense) by setting the `ENTT_BUILD_BENCHMARK` option of `CMake` to `ON`, then evaluate yourself whether you're satisfied with the results or not.

-Honestly I got tired of updating the README file whenever there is an improvement.<br/>
-There are already a lot of projects out there that use `EnTT` as a basis for comparison (this should already tell you a lot).
+There are also a lot of projects out there that use `EnTT` as a basis for comparison (this should already tell you a lot).
 Many of these benchmarks are completely wrong, many others are simply incomplete, good at omitting some information and using the wrong function to compare a given feature.
 Certainly